GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - 3DM, DAE, APNG, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL
 - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
 - APNG exports are powered by [UPNG.js](https://github.com/photopea/UPNG.js) and [Pako.js](https://github.com/nodeca/pako)
-  - it is using adapted code from the Animated GIF export
+  - features just like in the Animated GIF export, see below
-  - it disregards the background color but does observe the background image
-  - use some background image to avoid visual anomalies in the resulting file due to transparency
+  - use some background image to avoid visual anomalies (artifacts) in the resulting file due to transparency
-  - see the `legobrick` generated (A)PNG example and its optimized/resized version in the `images` folder
+  - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
-  - this approach could probably use some more fine tuning
-- JSON import/export is actually three.js created format:
-  - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry
-  - JSON Viewer is using r135 of three.js
 - GIF export is actually Animated GIF based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
   - currently set to 500 x 500 size in the centre of the window
   - the approximate GIF area rectangle will be shown during the GIF generation